-- I. Cash and Treasury Bills denominated in Canadian dollars; and - II.
+- I. Cash; and - II.
 Committed and uncommitted liquidity facilities eligible under the Bank of Canada Policy Guidance on liquidity risk.

 Under stressed market conditions, CDCC may supplement its qualifying liquid resources with other forms of liquid resources to meet the requirements.